DavidKrugerT/scalable_lab2/README.md

 # Tuning whisper model on swedish speach
 ## Feature Pipeline:
 We started with refactoring the code into two separate files: Feature_pipline and Training_pipeline.
-In the feature pipeline, we created the features and labels which eas stored on gdrive.
+In the feature pipeline, we created the features and labels which was stored on gdrive.

 ## Training Pipeline
 For the training pipeline, we used the GPU on colab and we saved the checkpoints to a drive folder.
 We then pushed the final model to huggingface so it could be accessible.